-Policy Administrator: Authority: Effective Date: Index Cross-References: Policy File Number: Approved By: College President
+Authority: N.J.S.A.
+18A:64-8 Effective Date: June 22, 2021 Index Cross-References: Policy File Number: 1170

+Approved By: Dr. Harvey Kesselman, President

 Stockton University has several interdisciplinary research centers and institutes that bring faculty, staff, students, and community members together in support of teaching, research, and community outreach efforts.
 This work directly aligns with the University's mission as well as local, national and global trends, and provides academic and scholarly benefits to individuals, groups, and the public good.

 This document is meant to provide procedures for the creation, maintenance, and, when appropriate, closing of these centers and institutes.
 In forming these procedures, four key questions served as guiding tenets:

-- Is the center or institute important and intrinsically linked to the University's mission? - Is there now-and will there continue to be-sufficient interest among stakeholders? - Can the center or institute be outstanding and serve an innovative or underrepresented niche on campus and/or in the community? - Can the center or institute be securely funded? - o Initially? - Over the next 3-5 years? - 1.
+- Is the center or institute important and intrinsically linked to the University's mission? - Is there now and will there continue to be sufficient interest among stakeholders? - Can the center or institute be outstanding and serve an innovative or underrepresented niche on campus and/or in the community? - Can the center or institute be securely funded? - Initially? - Over the next 3-5 years? - 1.
 Terminology.
-This document refers to "centers" and "institutes" equally; it is understood that various institutional entities (academic programs, schools, departmental or divisional units, etc.) may choose to use the terms in similar yet distinct ways. - 2.
-Definition and purpose.
-Centers and institutes are designed to fulfill a specialized need in support of the University's overall strategic mission.
+This procedure refers to "centers" and "institutes" equally; it is understood that various institutional entities (academic programs, schools, departmental or divisional units, etc.) may choose to use the terms in similar yet distinct ways. - Definition and purpose.
+Centers and institutes are designed to fulfill a specialized need in support of the University's mission.
 In many cases, these entities are research- or service-oriented and allow the University to provide specific and focused data, insight, and support material to a wide range of stakeholders, both internal (students, faculty, staff, and administrators) and external (community leaders, business professionals, legislators, academic researchers, the media, etc.)